Logo St.Gallen Breast Cancer Conference

 Gerd Fastner (Austria)

-Discussion Moderator: Lisa Carey
+Discussion Moderator: Jacob Kather

-Chairs: Isabel Rubio / Bahadir Gulluoglu / Eriko Tokunaga (invited)
+Chairs: Isabel Rubio / Bahadir Gulluoglu / Eriko Tokunaga

 Where does PET imaging belong in initial staging?